 - Home equity line of credit or HELOC: This is a line of credit just like a credit card line of credit, except that the line of credit is the equity in your property.
 You can use this secure credit line to pull out cash as you need it.
 The HELOC loan comes with a rate that adjusts with the market; this will typically be low up front as you are paying only interest.
 As time goes on, the rate can go up if rates go up on financial markets.

 - Home equity loan: This is a lump sum, fixed rate loan that is provided to you all at once.
 The payments will be higher than a HELOC, but you can count on one, stable payment for the entirety of the loan.

-Applying for your second mortgage is similar to getting a first mortgage.
+Applying for a 2nd mortgage is similar to getting a first mortgage.
 You will have an underwriting process where the lender reviews your credit, assets and liabilities.
 If you have acceptable credit, you should be able to secure a second mortgage for up to 85% of the equity you have in the home.
 Take a few moments and complete a second mortgage application from a bank or lending company that you trust.